doitintl/AI-Platform-Notebook-Using-Custom-Container/README.md

 In order to be compatible with AI Platform Notebooks, changes were made in the jupyter_notebook_confing.py, and new the Dockerfile-root is the new one that includes the all necessary changes.

-Now, all that we need to care about is to build a new image from the "Dockerfile-root" push it to the DockerHub or to the <a href="https://cloud.google.com/ml-engine/docs/custom-containers-training#build-and-push-container"> GCR<a/>.
+The next step is to create an image from the <b>Dockerfile-root</b> and push it to the GCR.

+Run the following command:

+1. docker build -f Dockerfile-root -t gcr.io/<PROJECT-ID>/<IMAGENAME>:<TAG> .

+2. gcloud auth configure-docker

+3. docker push gcr.io/<PROJECT-ID>/<IMAGENAME>:<TAG>

+At this point, we have a new container in the GCR, and we can create new Notebook using this image.

-Create a new Notebook from the Custom container.
+To create a new Notebook using the new image please follow up Google instructions https://cloud.google.com/ai-platform/notebooks/docs/custom-container#create_an_instance_using_a_custom_container